mi3nts/mintsSystemDesign/circServices.md

 **Questions:**
 - **What is Mfs - mooseFS, how it works between these virtual machines**
 - **Is there any connection to the IMD server?
 If so, how is it linked?**
+- **Not all folders within mfs not accessible via IMD or MDASH**